-Leaving all things aside, what you’ll be going to serve to your unearthly friends on All Hallows’ Eve?
+Leaving all things aside, what will you be serving your unearthly friends on All Hallows’ Eve?
 Obviously, the food must be stuffed with horror and creepiness.
-However, if you don’t have time to prepare a full course meal, here we have listed some easy kid-friendly Halloween treats that you can whip up quickly at the last moment.
+However, if you don’t have time to prepare a full course meal, here we have listed some easy kid-friendly Halloween treats that you can whip up quickly, even at the last moment.

 Witch Hat Cookies